alex-bellon/wikipedia/README.md

 - [Camden Bench](https://en.wikipedia.org/wiki/Camden_bench) - It is designed specifically to influence the behaviour of the public by restricting undesirable behaviour, a principle known as hostile architecture, and instead be usable only as a bench.
 - [Defensive Design](https://en.wikipedia.org/wiki/Defensive_design) -  the practice of planning for contingencies in the design stage of a project or undertaking.
 - [Hostile architecture](https://en.wikipedia.org/wiki/Hostile_architecture) - an urban design trend in which public spaces are constructed or altered to discourage people from using them in a way not intended by the owner.
+- [Typeface anatomy](https://en.wikipedia.org/wiki/Typeface_anatomy) - Typeface anatomy describes the graphic elements that make up Font in a typeface.
+- [Voc-ATypI Classification](https://en.wikipedia.org/wiki/Vox-ATypI_classification) - In typography, the Vox-ATypI classification makes it possible to classify typefaces into general classes.

 ## Economics
 - [Game theory](https://en.wikipedia.org/wiki/Game_theory) - the study of mathematical models of strategic interaction between rational decision-makers